+UPDATED February 2015.
 This is one part of a series of articles providing basic instructions for using WordPress.
 To start at the beginning, or view the full index of articles in this series, go to A Simple WordPress User Guide for Beginners.
 Or if you prefer to watch videos, you may prefer to watch these WordPress Video Tutorials.

-The HTML Editor.
-The HTML editor will display your text along with any code.
-If you only enter text, then the HTML editor will only show text.
+The Text editor will display your text along with the code, mostly HTML code.
+If you only enter text, then the Text editor will only show text.
 If you add an image, then instead of seeing the actual image, you will see some code that will specify where the image is located, how it is to be displayed, and so on.
 Code is very specific.
-If you do not understand it or do not have specific instructions on how to edit it, then you are better off not using the HTML editor.
+If you do not understand it or do not have specific instructions on how to edit it, then you are better off not using the Text editor.

-Special Note – If you want to Copy and Paste into WordPress
+Special Tip – How to Copy and Paste into WordPress

-Often times it is convenient to type your content in another program on your computer, off-line, and then copy and paste your finished version into your WordPress program.
+Often times it is convenient to type your content in another program like Microsoft Word, off-line, and then copy and paste your finished version into your WordPress program.
 Unknown to beginners (and why would you know), when you copy and paste text or other content from Microsoft Word (most commonly used) and some other text editing programs, you will end up pasting code along with your content.
 Although you cannot see it when you copy text from Word, it is there, and it will end up in your post or page.
 You will want to be careful with this as that extra code may not act the way you want and may cause problems now or later with formatting your content.
 If you want to do this, below are a few options:

 Pasting Text Options » You have a few options.

 - Type in a plain text editor.
 One option is to use a plain text editor to type your content on your computer, one that does not add code to your text.
 On a PC you can use Notebook (usually the default plain text editor found in your applications folder).
 On a Mac, you can use Text Edit, (again, usually the default plain text editor found in your applications folder).